semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     IndexError: tuple index out of range

-We can also have additional information beside the index
+We can also have additional information besides the index

 ```python